WHAT IS MASSAGE IN SCHOOLS PROGRAMME?

-MISP incorporates into the educational system positive, nurturing touch, through creative mini massage, to enable all children to experience the positive effects of healthy touch in their lives.
+MISP incorporates into the educational system positive, nurturing touch, through creative mini massage, to enable all children to experience the benefits of this in their lives.

 It is an innovative way for children to grow and develop in an open, secure and safe environment, learn to respect each other and recognise ‘positive’ touch.

 The programme is easy to implement and once in place the routine only takes about 10 minutes.
-It is conducted in a safe environment (i.e. classroom) and the children are led by an adult to creatively massage one another, over clothes, and only on the back, neck, arms and head.
+It is conducted in a safe environment (i.e. classroom) and the children are led by an adult to massage one another, over clothes, and only on the back, neck, arms and head in creative ways.

 For more details please visit www.misa.org.uk